HL7/davinci-deqm/source/pages/_includes/submit-data-task.md

 **Scenario:**

-Provider X submits MRP data for Patient Y to Payer Z.  The body of the request is a Parameters resource containing the required profiles for MRP attestation using Observation as the resource used to evaluate the measure.
+Provider X submits MRP data for Patient Y to Payer Z.  The body of the request is a Parameters resource containing the required profiles for MRP attestation using Task as the resource used to evaluate the measure.
 An HTTP Status success code is returned on successful submission.

 **Request using `POST`**